capopaul/Jack-Bluetooth-Converter/README.md

 ## 3. Repo organization

-`./Components` -> list of all the components with libs (not public yet because of kicad lib licences)
+`./Components` -> components list with libs (not public yet because of kicad lib licences)

 `./doc` -> documentations, specifications and images